Biden backs Newsom as California recall election looms, urges residents to 'vote no'

 "Gov. @GavinNewsom is leading California through unprecedented crises—he's a key partner in fighting the pandemic and helping build our economy back better," Biden wrote on Twitter.
 "To keep him on the job, registered voters should vote no on the recall election by 9/14 and keep California moving forward."

 The White House is expected to take an active role in the recall campaign ahead of the vote.
-Biden and Vice President Kamala Harris are considering both in-person events and social media outreach on Newsom’s behalf, the San Francisco Chronicle reported.
+Biden and Vice President Kamala Harris are considering both in-person events and social media outreach on Newsom’s behalf, a source familiar with their planning said.

 PELOSI RALLIES BEHIND NEWSOM IN CALIFORNIA RECALL EFFORT